Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 _After this lesson, students will be able to:_

-* Read Node error messages
+* Read and not fear error messages

+* Describe boolean operators and their historical context in computing

+* Use boolean operators

 * Evaluate basic Boolean expressions